 Philadelphia College of Osteopathic Medicine offers graduate programs in the fields of clinical psychology, school psychology, counseling and organizational development and leadership taught by an internationally renowned, highly credentialed faculty.

-For the winter 2020-2021 term, PCOM's School of Professional and Applied Psychology plans to utilize a mostly virtual model of course delivery with extremely limited face-to-face single class experiences in some programs.
+Based on the science, safety and the surge and unpredictability of COVID at this time, the decision has been made to deliver all spring term courses across all PCOM School of Professional and Applied Psychology programs virtually.
 Please read an important message from Dean Robert A. DiTomasso, PhD, ABPP for additional information regarding course delivery plans for the upcoming semester.

 All faculty members in PCOM’s School of Professional and Applied Psychology are teaching faculty who work closely with students to help them achieve their professional goals.
 Students often have the opportunity to coauthor scholarly papers, books and professional presentations with faculty.